Football

 Overview

 The most popular sport in America, football is both entertainment and big business.
-Join Active Minds as we trace the history of the game from Johnny Unitas to Peyton Manning, telling a few of the great stories of the game along the way.
-We’ll also cover some of the sport’s current challenges and opportunities, including player concussions and the rise of fantasy football.
+Join Active Minds as we trace the history of the game from its 19th Century origins as a modified version of British Rugby to the Super Bowl era, telling a few of the great stories of the game along the way.
+We’ll also cover some of the sport’s current challenges and opportunities, including concerns over player safety and the emerging role of legalized gambling on the sport.

 Key Lecture Points